 It’s a party any time you use these cute star-shaped coasters!
-Use them for Independence Day, birthday parties, or holiday decor.
+Use them for holiday decor, birthday parties, Independence Day, or any time you need a smile.
 They are quick and easy gifts for everyone.

 Looking for a beginner project that teaches new skills?
 Check out the video tutorials below.
 You’ll increase, decrease, use stitch markers, seam, and weave in ends, but you’ll never have to purl!

 The star is made by knitting five separate points first, increasing from the tip of each point toward the center.
 Then the points are joined and the center of the star is worked back and forth in rows, decreasing toward the center.
 When the decreases are complete, there is one short seam to sew.

 The free knitting pattern is below.
 You can also purchase a printable ad-free pdf that includes links to the tutorials.

 Each coaster takes just 25-30 yards [23-27 m] of medium-weight yarn.
 Mix and match colors to increase your stash-busting potential.
 Or use a bulky wool and large needles to create a pot holder or hot pad!